miquels/webdavfs/README.md

 | maxconns              | Maximum number of parallel connections to the webdav
 |                       | server (default 8)
 | maxidleconns          | Maximum number of idle connections (default 8)
+| sabredav_partialupdate | Use the sabredav partialupdate protocol even when
+|                        | the remote server doesn't advertise support (DANGEROUS)

 If the webdavfs program is called via `mount -t webdavfs` or as `mount.webdav`, it will fork, re-exec and run in the background.
 In that case it will remove